 The risk-based capital ratios and the Tier 1 leverage ratio play a central role in PCA, which is an enforcement framework used by the U.S. banking agencies to constrain the activities of depository institutions based on their levels of regulatory capital.
 Five categories have been established using thresholds for the Common Equity Tier 1 risk-based capital ratio, the Tier 1 risk-based capital ratio, the total risk-based capital ratio, and the Tier 1 leverage ratio: well capitalized, adequately capitalized, undercapitalized, significantly undercapitalized, and critically undercapitalized.
 FDICIA generally prohibits a depository institution from making any capital distribution, including any payment of a cash dividend or a management fee to its BHC, if the depository institution would become undercapitalized after the distribution.
 An undercapitalized institution is also subject to growth limitations and must submit and fulfill a capital restoration plan.
 Although BHCs are not subject to the PCA framework, the FRB is empowered to compel a BHC to take measures-such as the execution of financial or performance guarantees-when PCA is required in connection with one of its depository-institution subsidiaries.
-At December 31, 2024, Ally Bank met the capital ratios required to be well capitalized under the PCA framework.
+At March 31, 2025, Ally Bank met the capital ratios required to be well capitalized under the PCA framework.

-At December 31, 2024, Ally and Ally Bank were in compliance with their regulatory capital requirements.
-For additional discussion of capital adequacy requirements, refer to Note 20 to the Consolidated Financial Statements in our Annual Report on Form 10-K for the year ended December 31, 2024.
+At March 31, 2025, Ally and Ally Bank were in compliance with their regulatory capital requirements.
+For additional discussion of capital adequacy requirements, refer to Note 18 to the Condensed Consolidated Financial Statements in our Quarterly Report on Form 10-Q for the three months ended March 31, 2025.